jdyeakel/Lego/manuscript/anime_descrip.md

 ## Where to go next
 **Spatial community interactions:** Multiple communities on a spatial network, where species can migrate to/from nearby communities.
 We can then see if biomes form by looking at community similarity over space (pattern formation), look at the effects of large perturbations (untargeted/targeted extinction events), etc.

 **Macroevolution:** Another idea is to incorporate the idea of macro-evolution, where an evolutionary event would alter the interactions between species in the *master interaction matrix* over time.

 **Adaptive interactions & behavioral plasticity:**

 ## Todo list
-> How does pr_n vs. threshold_n alter 1) steady state; 2) variance?, 3) CV
 > Chain of spatial relationships
 > Priority effect - what qualities of earliest organisms lead to maximum species richness
-> Try without competitive load
-> New variable: trophic load, which will change sensitivity of extinctions
-> If one thing 'needs' something else it is no longer useful
 > Succession vs. colonization
 > Co-occurrance patterns - mechanistic - check out Cazelles et al. Ecography 2016 & Theoretical Ecology 2015 & Gravel Plos One 2011
-> Take-home message with a few key figures(!!!)
+> Statistical distribution of cascades (compare with Wilmers)
+> species-specifc need and assimialte? thresholds, and then we can keep values constant or use a distribution of values

 ## Outline of first paper
 * Describe pairwise directed interaction paradigm
   * Hypergraphs + multi-layer graph
   * Launch from what is done - what does this bring to the table?
   * Biogeography models where species interactions are ignored - here we consider them
   * This is community assembly + ecosystem development (through objects)
 * Example interactions for all types
 * Empirical Networks
   * Translating multi-layer ecological networks to the ANIMe paradigm
   * Examples
     * Kefi intertidal
     * Bats (Mathias)
     * Mason Porter's review
     * Paulo has one (ant-plant multilayer nets)
     * Jeff Ollerton 2006 book by Waser about Pollination (mutualism examples)
 * Species packing with only trophic interaction and how the 'n' 'm'
   * Variance in time and variance over runs for the same interaction matrix
   * Distribution of pairwise similarities compared to a) random draws from template or b) system with trophic interactions only
   * Priority effects
 * Colonization + extinction and how ss and sd depend on threshold and pr(n), pr(m)
   * Can we pull out a) extinction rate (per richness) and b) colonization rate (per richness) and predict the equilibrium?
   * We can hold pr(n) constant in a regime where there is rich behavior and modify both pr(m) vs n_thresh vs trophic load
   * Biomass flow & abundance through thresholds